(A Nationally Recognized American Hemerocallis Society Display Garden)

 below sea level.

-Seneca's landscape has been referred to as the "Banana Belt" of the finger lakes region.
+Seneca's landscape has been referred to as the "Banana Belt" of the

 As the most voluminous and largest surface area finger lake, Seneca exerts a moderating microclimate on the otherwise